water-bottle-afk/Web-Project-Dinusaurs/README.md

-# Web project
+# Web Project - Dinosaurs
-Used in here: Aspx, Js, C#, CSS, sql and DB managment and ect.

-you may need to download the zip and extract the files from the zip.

-best to open from VS (2022) through the solution file [DinosaursProject.sln] (inside the zip).
+This project is built using several technologies including:

+- ASPX (ASP.NET Web Forms)
+- JavaScript (JS)
+- C#
+- CSS
+- SQL and Database management
+- And more

+---

+## How to Use

+The source code files are packaged inside ZIP archives in this repository.

+To get started:
+1. Download the ZIP file(s).
+2. Extract the files locally.
+3. Open the solution file [`DinosaursProject.sln`](#) using Visual Studio 2022 (or a compatible version).

+---

+Feel free to explore and contribute!